Duplication of Materials

 Payment by check, cash, or money order is preferred.
 However, payment by credit card and by bank wire transfer is also possible for international requests.
 There is a $15.00 surcharge for bank wire transfers.

-- Published Materials (including the Maryland Collection, the National Trust for Historic Preservation Library Collection, and University Publications): On-site researchers may make copies of university publications and reference materials, including microform versions, using the public access photocopiers in the Maryland Room at a fee of $0.10/copy.
+- Published Materials (including the Maryland Collection, the National Trust for Historic Preservation Library Collection, Broadcasting Book Collection, and University Publications): On-site researchers may make copies of these materials, including microform versions, in the Maryland Room.
+The cost of printing copies in the Maryland Room is $0.10 per page for black & white; $0.25 per page for color.

-- Maps and other oversized items: Patrons must check first with the the staff person on duty before attempting to copy a map or other oversized item.
+- Maps and other oversized items: Patrons must check first with the staff person on duty before attempting to copy a map or other oversized item.
 Some rare and fragile maps may require the curator's permission to copy.
-If a map is too large to safely copy on a standard copier, Special Collections staff may facilitate copying on a wide format copier.
-The charge for this service includes a $5.00 initiation fee plus $1.00 per foot of the length of the item.
+If a map is too large to safely copy on the overhead scanner, Special Collections staff may facilitate copying on a wide format copier.
+Contact a curator in Special Collections and University Archives for more information.

-- Photocopy requests are limited to 200 pages a month per researcher.
+- Duplication requests that must be completed by staff are limited to 200 pages a month per researcher.
 Individual curators may waive the 200-page limit if they determine that a request is justified and if there is sufficient staffing to complete it.

-- There will be a $0.75 per page surcharge for photocopy orders in excess of the 200-page per month limit.
+- There will be a $0.75 per page surcharge for duplication orders in excess of the 200-page per month limit.
 Individual curators have the discretion to waive the surcharge.

 Special Collections staff can provide digital surrogates of items requested by individuals and institutions.
 Please refer to the Policy on Providing Digital Surrogates of Special Collections Holdings for further information.
 To initiate an order, a researcher must complete a Use of Manuscripts, Archives, and Rare Books form and a Digital Surrogate Request Form.